I am currently a 4th year psychology PhD student at the University of Pennslvania.

 Darryl Seligman ('11)

 - Kim, B.E., Seligman, D., and Kable, J.W.
-Preference reversals in risky decision-making are accompanied by changes in attention to different attributes.
-Frontiers in Decision Neuroscience,6(19).
+(2012) Preference reversals in risky decision-making are accompanied by changes in attention to different attributes.
+Frontiers in Decision Neuroscience, 6(19).

-Office hours for Spring 2013: By appointment only Solomon, C6
+Office hours for Spring 2014: By appointment only Solomon, C14

 Hello!
 I am a California native and grew up in the Los Angeles area.
 I moved to Philadelphia right after college to get a master's in social work at UPenn's School of Social Policy and Practice with the goal of improving how we recognize and help maltreated children.
-And, as I learned more about the child welfare system and how risk of maltreatment of risk was assessed, I became more and more interested in how people make decisions and what factors influence decision-making.
+As I learned more about how decisions are made in the child welfare system and how risk of maltreatment was assessed, I became more and more interested in how people make decisions and what factors influence decision-making.

 After my masters program, I worked with Dr. Angela Duckworth at the Positive Psychology Center investigating non-cognitive factors (e.g., self-control and grit) that contribute to personal and academic achievement.
 I worked with Dr. Duckworth until I started the PhD program at the University of Pennsylvania.